-- Be responsible for ensuring the student is at the CCPA program on time and ready to learn daily. - Set high expectations for teaching and student learning. - Treat all Cottonwood Teachers and school staff with respect and professionalism. - Work in collaboration with your Teacher, ensuring your student participates fully in their learning journey. - Complete the STAR Reading and Math online assessment 3 times per school year. - Support student(s) in attending state-mandated testing (SBAC, CAST, ELPAC (if needed), and Physical Fitness Test). - Practice consistent communication to enhance collaboration by reading and responding to emails and phone calls daily. - Adhere, as a general rule, to a daily "school" routine.
+• Be responsible for ensuring the student is at the CCPA program on time and ready to learn daily.

+- Set high expectations for teaching and student learning. - Treat all Cottonwood Teachers and school staff with respect and professionalism. - Work in collaboration with your Teacher, ensuring your student participates fully in their learning journey. - Work in collaboration with your Special Education Case Manager/Teacher, and all special education staff to ensure the parent and student participate fully in the special education plan/services - Ensure their student(s) attend 100% of their Special Education services - Regularly support your student in their attendance and continual participation in any and all: - Special Education services, meetings, assessments and other obligations as agreed to in their Individualized Education Plan, or agreed to in writing, if applicable - Ensure your student(s) complete the School local assessment (STAR) Reading and Math online assessment 3 times per school year. - Support your student(s) in attending state-mandated testing (SBAC, CAST, ELPAC (if needed), and Physical Fitness Test) or an alternate assessment. - Practice consistent communication to enhance collaboration by reading and responding to emails and phone calls daily. - Adhere, as a general rule, to a daily "school" routine.